• Skip to primary navigation

 Sheet Pan Roasted Carrots, Brussels Sprouts & Potatoes

-This Sheet Pan Roasted Carrots, Brussels Sprouts and Potatoes is the one pan side dish you’ve been waiting for.
+These sheet pan roasted vegetables are the one pan side dish you’ve been waiting for.

 From one pan you get three side dishes of delicious roasted vegetables!